statechannels/dispute-game/README.md

 **Comment:** This seems different from the game played in the Arbitrum contract.
 In an Arbitrum challenge, the proposer seems to initially commit to the root of a Merkle tree formed from the [entire execution trace](https://github.com/OffchainLabs/arbitrum/blob/41858dc49be854188ec821ed956e767db1e617a9/packages/arb-bridge-eth/contracts/challenge/Challenge.sol#L126).
 A path down that tree is [revealed by the proposer](https://github.com/OffchainLabs/arbitrum/blob/41858dc49be854188ec821ed956e767db1e617a9/packages/arb-bridge-eth/contracts/challenge/Challenge.sol#L189-L194).
 Thus, `Challenge.sol` seems to require the sequencer and challenger to hash every machine state up front, while this design allows the sequencer to hash machine states that are committed to on-chain.

-Working prototype code can be found [here](https://github.com/statechannels/bisection-game), written in Typescript.
+Working prototype code can be found in [this repo](src/bisection.ts)), written in Typescript.

 ## Initializing a challenge